NewAlexandria/tren-a-las-nubes/README.md

 *[(Train to the clouds)](http://en.wikipedia.org/wiki/Tren_a_las_Nubes)*

-AWS package for deploying Locomotive with CloudFormation
+AWS package for deploying [Locomotive](http://www.locomotivecms.com) with [CloudFormation](http://aws.amazon.com/cloudformation/)

-This script is simple launch-point for those looking to setup a Mongo-served rails app on Amazon's AWS infrastructure.
-It is particularly designed to work with [Locomotive](http://doc.locomotivecms.com/) - a rails CMS.
-By using Amazon's CloudFormation templates, you can skillfully manage your usage, track growth, and automate scale.
+This script is simple launch-point for those looking to setup a Mongo-served rails CMS on Amazon's AWS infrastructure.
+By using Amazon's CloudFormation templates, you can skillfully comprehend your resources, manage usage, track growth, and automate scale.

 You will need to search for "blank_" and replace the related tokens with your info (ssh keys, web domains, etc.)